-On the cusp of releasing their long-awaited fourth album, Canadian art rockers Braids are hitting up YES this April.
+On the cusp of releasing their long-awaited fourth album, Canadian art rockers Braids are hitting up YES this November, after rescheduling their April gig.
 Here’s why you should watch them.

 Fast forward five years and the band are gearing up for the release of their fourth album.
 Produced by Chris Walla of Death Cab For Cutie, Shadow Offering, we’re told, “finds the trio at their most personal, unabashedly flexing a new sense of confidence through songs that reach a higher level of artistry and collaboration”.
 ‘Young Buck’, the first single, is an effervescent ode to impossible love.
 Based around a hook of epic proportions, this playful, electropop banger is by far the catchiest tune the band have released.
 “We wrote this song to capture the nervous anticipation of desire, the delicate chase of seduction, the highs and lows of obsession, and the humour in between.
 To want to possess someone, make them desire you, fall for you, only to learn that to lust is not to love.”

 If ‘Young Buck’ is anything to go by, Shadow Offering is going to be another belter of an album.
-Due for release on 24th April, hear it hot off the press three days later at YES.
+Due for release on 19th June, catch it live at YES this November.